 Note to self, just stick to those numbered candles.
 Two candles are enough, okay maybe even 3 max, if I get to live to a 100.

-But it's all in good fun!
+all in good fun!
 My 45th birthday was literally lit!

 The piping of the buttercream lavender flowers on this cake is reminiscent of those impressionistic paintings.